conda-forge/miniforge/README.md

 <summary>🚨 Mambaforge (<b>Deprecated</b> as of July 2024) 🚨</summary>

+Update for July 2024:

+As of July 2024, `Mambaforge` is deprecated.
+We suggest users switch to `Miniforge3` immediately.
+These installers will be retired from new releases after January 2025.
+To assist in the migration, we will be introducing rollowing brownouts to the latest Mambaforge installer.
+Installers up to version 24.5.0-1 will not have any brownouts.
+24.5.0-1 will include a warning message.
+Installers 2024.5.0-2 and later will have the following brownout schedule:

+* The installer will refuse to proceed every two weeks in October
+* The installer will refuse to proceed every ten days in November
+* The installer will refuse to proceed every five days in December
+* The installer will refuse to proceed in 2025+

+Previous information:

 With the [release](https://github.com/conda-forge/miniforge/releases/tag/23.3.1-0) of `Miniforge3-23.3.1-0`, that incorporated the changes in [#277](https://github.com/conda-forge/miniforge/pull/277), the packages and